aweary/alder/README.md

 ### Exclude pattern

-You can pass either a string or a regular expression to `--exclude`:
+You can pass either a string or a regular expression as string to `--exclude`:

 ```sh
 # excluding single directory